mylonics/zephyr-ide/docs/MANUAL.md

 See the [Install Dependencies Section of the Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies)

 For ubuntu please also install python3-venv by ```sudo apt install python3-venv```

+For macos there have been some reports of the python virtual environment not being enabled with zsh.
+It may be necessary to install the "Python Environment Manager" extension.
+That extension automatically automatically enables the python venv if the ".venv folder exist.

 ### Setup West Environment
 This creates the python environment and installs west.
 ### Install SDK